petabridge/akkadotnet-healthcheck/README.md

       #persistence = "Akka.HealthCheck.Persistence.AkkaPersistenceLivenessProbeProvider, Akka.HealthCheck.Persistence"
     }

+	# Defines the interval for each persistence health check probe refresh
+	persistence.probe-interval = 10s

     # Defines the signaling mechanism used to communicate with K8s, AWS, Azure,
     # or whatever the hosting environment is for the Akka.NET application.
 The
     # accepted values are 'file', 'tcp', and 'custom'.